sab110/Customer-Segmentation-Clustering/README.md

 ## Overview

 This project demonstrates the use of the **K-Means Clustering** algorithm for customer segmentation.
 By grouping customers based on their purchasing behavior and demographics, businesses can develop targeted marketing strategies and improve customer experiences.
+The implementation is done using a Jupyter Notebook for ease of exploration and visualization.

 ---